Why visualize financial transactions?

 With a lot of processing and investigation, individual Bitcoin accounts can be identified.

-In a 2011 paper, the Clique Research Cluster (CRC) at University College Dublin demonstrated how public keys could be identified from private transaction keys – effectively allowing Bitcoin transactions tracked and mapped as a graph.
+In a 2011 paper, the Clique Graph and Network Analysis Research Cluster at University College Dublin demonstrated how public keys could be identified from private transaction keys – effectively allowing Bitcoin transactions tracked and mapped as a graph.